Frequently Asked Questions

 Can I do research while on internship?

 Yes!
 The Program Evaluation rotation offers interns the opportunity to participate in a number of on-going research studies.
 Interns will work conjointly with various Internship Training Committee members and other FSH staff on a number of research-oriented tasks.
-Also, interns working on projects will have the opportunity to assist with and be named author on various published manuscripts, abstracts, and articles.
+Interns working on projects will have the opportunity to assist with and be named author on various published manuscripts, abstracts, and articles.

 If I have more questions, how can I contact someone?